Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: Analysis of the condition in the model of Sec.3

-which is {\em an additional requirement here, in contrast to what was in the case $X_{\varphi}^{(in)}>0$ considered in subsection 1 of the Appendix}.
-Similar to what was done in Eq.(\ref{approx X to hight}), a dimensionless factor $k_2\geq 1$ is introduced to take into account the change in the height of the potential when $\varphi_{in}$ changes in the segment where the plateau passes into a rapidly growing function, see Fig.3.
-Bearing in mind the shape of the effective TMT potential $V_{eff}^{(0)}(\varphi)$, we see that for $\varphi_{in}>\varphi_0$ it is impossible to exclude in advance the scenario when inflation occurs in two stages: first due to a higher plateau, and then due to a lower plateau.
-Therefore, in accordance with the graph of $V_{eff}^{(0)}(\varphi)$, the range of parameter $k_2$ should be $1<k_2\lesssim 1.3$.
-The latter estimate, of course, depends on the choice of model parameters.
-Note also that to estimate $V_{eff}^{(0)}(\varphi_{in})$, instead of the height of the lower plateau multiplied by $k_2$, one can use the height of the higher plateau multiplied by the factor $k_3$ with the appropriate range of values.
-But this leads to the same result.
+which is {\em an additional requirement here, in contrast to what was in the case $X_{\varphi}^{(in)}>0$ considered in Appendix B.1}.
+Here the factor $1<k_2\lesssim 1.3$ is introduced because taking into account the shape of the TMT effective potential $V_{eff}^{(0)}(\varphi)$ in the case shown in Fig.3, we see that for $\varphi_{in}>\varphi_0$ the scenario is not ruled out when inflation occurs in two stages: first through a higher plateau, and then through a lower plateau.
+Interestingly, in the case shown in Fig.4, $\varphi_0$ is the value that already corresponds to the second plateau (note that, compared to Fig.3, the presence of the second plateau in Fig. 4 is much less obvious) .